 2) Share your Mummy Fail

 Don’t bottle it up and keep all the shame inside.
 Get it out and share it with others.
 Maybe call up your best mum friend and tell her.
 Or let the whole world on Facebook know.
-(Or feel free to share it on my Facebook page – it’s a judgement-free zone.)
+(Or feel free to share it in my free Facebook group – it’s a judgement-free zone.)
 It doesn’t matter who you share it with or how you share it, just get it out there.

 By sharing your failure it won’t feel so bad anymore.
 You’ll laugh about it.
 And I’m sure your friends will come back and share similar Mummy Fails with you too.